marekzan/veno/README.md

 ### Configuration

-Both operation modes require a `config.json` file, which must be passed using the `--config` parameter.
-An example configuration file is included in the `example` folder [here](examples/config.json).
+All operation modes require a `config.json` file, which must be passed using the `--config` parameter.
+An example configuration file is included in the `example` folder [configuration file](examples/config.json).
 You can use Environment Variables to set values in the config file.

 ## Features & Roadmap